 Non-EU Closing Date

-This course is offered in response to sustained international demand for highly skilled graduates in mechanical engineering for manufacturing and process engineering industries.
+Our Mechanical Engineering (Manufacturing, Process & Automation Systems) programme is offered by UCC in response to sustained international demand for highly skilled graduates in mechanical engineering for manufacturing and process engineering industries.
 On completion of the course, you will be able to:

 Students take 90 credits as follows:

-- In Part I, students must take 20 credits of core modules and select 40 credits of elective modules.
+- Part I: students take 20 credits of core modules and select 40 credits of elective modules.*

-- Part II consists of a dissertation in Mechanical Engineering to the value of 30 credits, which is completed over the summer months.
+- Part II: consists of a dissertation in Mechanical Engineering, to the value of 30 credits, completed over the summer months.

 - ME6019 Preliminary Research Project (10 credits)